fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 Connect Fleet to your ABM account to automatically enroll macOS hosts to Fleet when they’re first unboxed.

+If a new macOS host that appears in ABM hasn't been unboxed, it will appear in Fleet with **MDM status** set to "Pending."
+These hosts will automatically enroll to the default team in Fleet.
+Learn how to update the default team [here](#default-team).

 To connect Fleet to ABM, get these four files using the Fleet UI or the `fleetctl` command-line interface: An ABM certificate, private key and server token.

 To do this, choose the "Fleet UI" or "fleetctl" method and follow the steps below.